ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 When source workloads send authenticated requests to destination workloads, those destination workloads may rely on upstream dependencies to fulfill such requests.
 Such access patterns are increasingly common in a microservices architecture.
 While X.509 certificates can be used for point-to-point authentication, such services relying on upstream microservices for answers, may use delegation and/or impersonation semantics as described in RFC 8693 OAuth 2.0 Access Token Exchange.

-WIMSE credentials constrain the subjects and actors identified in delegation and impersonation tokens to be bound by trust domains, and to follow their issuing authorities' trust configurations.
+WIMSE credentials constrain the subjects and actors identified in delegation and impersonation tokens to be bound by a trust domain, and to follow their issuing authorities' trust configurations.
 Upstream workloads should consider the security context of delegation and/or impersonation tokens within and across trust domains, when arriving at authorization decisions.

 ### Asynchronous and Batch Requests